PhilBarila/elevator-sim/README.md

 other real-world safety considerations have been included.

 The controller does *not* implement an elevator sort, as the project description demonstrated the order in is the order used.
+The elevator *does* ignore requests to move to the current floor.

 ## Would have been nice:
 ### Parameterized tests.